itzgoldenleonard/nixos-dotfiles/README.md

 # Todo

+- [ ] Setup rust dev environment
+- [ ] Install cargo packages
 - [ ] Install home manager without having to add the channel first (<https://nixos.wiki/wiki/Home_Manager>)
 - [ ] Automatically clone this git repo if it's not already
 - [ ] Sync a folder in ~/ to nfs server periodically
 - [ ] Download sync folder if it doesnt exist automatically
+- [ ] Setup sway and all of the required software for that